StarManiaKG/The-Story-of-the-Ultimate-Merge-Disorder-Format/Source/Plugins/UDBScript/docs/htmldoc/docs/gettingstarted.md

 All files ending on .js in the `Scripts` directory (and its subdirectories) are added to the Scripts docker.
 They are only run on the user's command.

 !!! tip
-	UDBScript does hot reloading, i.e. changes to the scripts, or copying new scripts into the directory structure will be shown immediately.
+	UZBScript does hot reloading, i.e. changes to the scripts, or copying new scripts into the directory structure will be shown immediately.

 !!! warning
-	UDBScript comes with multiple example scripts in the `.\UDBScript\Scripts\Examples` directory.
-Do not modify those scripts, since they will be overwritten when UDB is updated.
+	UZBScript comes with multiple example scripts in the `.\UZBScript\Scripts\Examples` directory.
+Do not modify those scripts, since they will be overwritten when UZB is updated.
 If you want to use one of the example scripts as a bas copy it to another directory!

 ## Setting hotkeys to execute scripts